KevinAst/visualize-it/docs/visualize-it.md

 or MORE scenes, we introduce a "Collage" concept, where multiple scenes are managed.

-As a result, we maintain the following SmartScene class hierarchy:
+As a result, we maintain the following SmartPallet class hierarchy:

 ```
-    SmartScene ......... an abstract base class representing the graphical perspective
+    SmartPallet ........ an abstract base class representing the graphical perspective
      │                   that visualizes a system (either in part or whole)
-isA  ├── Scene ......... a SmartScene derivation that models a single Scene to be displayed/visualized.
+isA  ├── Scene ......... a SmartPallet derivation that models a single Scene to be displayed/visualized.
-     └── Collage ....... a SmartScene derivation in which multiple Scenes are displayed/visualized.
+     └── Collage ....... a SmartPallet derivation in which multiple Scenes are displayed/visualized.
 ```